dinoboards/dinoboards.github.io/hdmi-for-rc.md

   <img src="{{ site.baseurl }}/assets/hdmi-for-rc/hdmi-profile.jpg" width="70%"/>
 </div>

-Generate crisp clear video output - learn and and play with a simple-to-use FPGA module
+Generate crisp clear video output - learn and and play with a simple-to-use FPGA module.

+# General Description

+This RC2014/RCBus compatible module is based around the [Tang Nano 20K FPGA module from sipeed](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/nano-20k.html).
+Its a FGPA module that includes a HDMI output connector.

+In conjunction with the appropriate [FGPA code](https://github.com/dinoboards/V9958-Super), it will emulate a Yamaha V9958 VDP.
+This emulated processor, supports all the original features of the Yamaha VDP, with some additional extensions included to support higher resolutions and an extended palette size of 256 entries with each entry supporting full 24bit colour depth.

+The module also has a 3 pin breakout for attaching an optional WS2812 LED strip.

+This module is an alternative to the [MSX V99x8 Video Module](./video-v9958.md)

+# Key features

 * Emulate a V9958 VDP
 * Support experimental higher resolutions (640x480)
 * Attach and control an external WS2812 LED strip
+* Digitise an analogue audio input and transmit as a digital signal to the HDMI output
-* Or flash the FPGA with your own code
+* Or flash the FPGA with your own code and make it do whatever you want

-# General Description

-# Key features

 # Images